REIKI TIPS

 IS REIKI THEIR MAIN FOCUS?

-Consider is whether Reiki is the practitioner’s main focus or more of a side offering.
 While part-time Practitioners can still be effective, those who are deeply immersed in the work often have more consistent experience and a stronger energetic presence.
 Reiki practitioners continue to deepen their spiritual cultivation the more they practice, both on themselves and with others.
 The more time spent in the healing and spiritual space, the more opportunity they have to embody and truly integrate the practice into who they are and how they serve.

 HOW LONG HAVE THEY BEEN PRACTICING?